Juvenile Polyposis Syndrome

 Offers Telehealth

-Carol Burke is an Oncologist in Cleveland, Ohio.
-Dr. Burke has been practicing medicine for over 45 years and is rated as an Elite provider by MediFind in the treatment of Juvenile Polyposis Syndrome.
-Her top areas of expertise are Familial Adenomatous Polyposis, Juvenile Polyposis Syndrome, Familial Colorectal Cancer, Colonoscopy, and Endoscopy.
+Carol Burke is an Oncologist practicing medicine in Cleveland, Ohio.
+She has been practicing medicine for over 46 years.
+Dr. Burke is rated as an Elite provider by MediFind in the treatment of Juvenile Polyposis Syndrome.
+She is also highly rated in 22 other conditions, according to our data.
+Her clinical expertise encompasses Familial Adenomatous Polyposis, Juvenile Polyposis Syndrome, Familial Colorectal Cancer, Colonoscopy, and Endoscopy.
+Dr. Burke is board certified in American Board Of Internal Medicine, 1993.

 Learn about our expert tiers